Connecting a Set of Circles with Minimum Sum of Radii: Conclusion

 \section{Conclusion}

 A number of open problems remain.
 One of the most puzzling is the issue of complexity in the absence of upper bounds on the radii.
-The strong performance of the one-circle solution (and even better of solutions with higher, but limited numbers of circles), and the difficulty of constructing solutions for which the one-circle solution is not optimal strongly hint at the possibility of the problem being polynomially solvable.
-Another indication is that our positive results for one or two circles only needed triangle inequality, i.e., they did not explicitly make use of geometry.
+The strong performance of the one-disk solution (and even better of solutions with a higher, but limited, number of disks), and the difficulty of constructing solutions for which the one-disk solution is not optimal strongly hint at the possibility of the problem being polynomially solvable.
+Another indication is that our positive results for one or two disks only needed triangle inequality, i.e., they did not explicitly make use of geometry.

-One possible way may be to use methods from linear programming: modeling the objective function and the variables by linear methods is straightforward; describing the connectivity of a spanning tree by linear cut constraints is also well known.
+One possible approach to this problem may be to use methods from linear programming.
+Modeling the objective function and the variables is straightforward; describing the connectivity of a spanning tree by linear cut constraints is also well known.
 However, even though separating over the exponentially many cut constraints is polynomially solvable (and hence optimizing over the resulting polytope), the overall polytope is not necessarily integral.
 On the other hand, we have been unable to prove NP-hardness without upper bounds on the radii, even in the more controlled context of graph-induced distances.
-Note that some results were obtained by means of linear programming: the tight lower bound for 2-circle solutions (shown in Fig.~7) was found by solving appropriate LPs.
+Note that some results were obtained by means of linear programming: the tight lower bound for 2-disk solutions (shown in Fig.~\ref{2_disk_strict}) was found by solving appropriate LPs.

-Other open problems are concerned with the worst-case performance of heuristics using a bounded number of circles.
-We showed that two circles suffice for a $\frac{4}{3}$-approximation in general, and a $\frac{5}{4}$-approximation on a line; we conjecture that the general performance guarantee can be improved to $\frac{5}{4}$, matching the existing lower bound.
-Obviously, the same can be studied for $k$ circles, for any fixed $k$; at this point, the best lower bounds we have are $\frac{7}{6}$ for $k=3$ and $1+\frac{1}{2^{k+1}}$ for general $k$.
-We also conjecture that the worst-case ratio $f(k)$ of a best $k$-circle solution approximates the optimal value arbitrarily well for large $k$, i.e., $\lim_{k\to\infty}f(k) = 1$.
+Other open problems are concerned with the worst-case performance of heuristics using a bounded number of disks.
+We showed that two disks suffice for a $\frac{4}{3}$-approximation in general, and a $\frac{5}{4}$-approximation on a line; we conjecture that the general performance guarantee can be improved to $\frac{5}{4}$, matching the existing lower bound.
+Obviously, the same can be studied for $k$ disks, for any fixed $k$; at this point, the best lower bounds we have are $\frac{7}{6}$ for $k=3$ and $1+\frac{1}{2^{k+1}}$ for general $k$.
+We also conjecture that the worst-case ratio $f(k)$ of a best $k$-disk solution approximates the optimal value arbitrarily well for large $k$, i.e., $\lim_{k\to\infty}f(k) = 1$.